Using Sruja in Your Project

 - Per-repo – Each repository that owns a service or app can have its own

 .srujafile(s).
-Add the same CI job (install CLI from Git +sruja lint) and the same AI files (e.g. copy.cursorrulesand.copilot-instructions.mdfrom a template or runsruja initonce and commit). - Central docs repo – Some teams keep a single "docs" or "architecture" repo with one or more
+Add the same CI job and the same AI setup (e.g. copy.cursorrulesand.copilot-instructions.mdfrom a template, install the skill, or runsruja start -r . --promptonce and commit). - Central docs repo – Some teams keep a single "docs" or "architecture" repo with one or more

 .srujafiles and run Sruja CI there; link to exported Markdown/JSON from other repos.
 Other repos don't need the CLI unless they also own architecture files. - Shared rules – Use the same sruja-architecture skill (